-Humber in a Box proved a popular exhibit at events and festivals across the UK and the anecdotal experiences of what worked well provide a framework for a simple model to design future SeriousGeoGames from.
-The SeriousGeoGame model is one of design choices and considers that they will be predominantly used within a science festival setting where interactions may be short, a few minutes at most, and turn-over of users is high.
-They should look and feel like video games even if they do not qualify as games themselves.
+Humber in a Box proved a popular exhibit at events and festivals across the UK, and the anecdotal experiences of what worked well provided a framework for a simple model to design future SeriousGeoGames activities from.
+The SeriousGeoGames model is one of design choices and considers that they will be predominantly used within a science festival setting where interactions may be short, a few minutes at most, and the turnover of users is high.
+They should look and feel like video games, even if they do not qualify as games themselves.
 They should exploit VR as a medium of interaction immersing people into new environments.
 Crucially, they should provide people a first-hand interaction with elements of the ongoing research, such as incorporating field data or numerical modelling codes.

-A successful SeriousGeoGame will achieve two objectives -
+A successful SeriousGeoGames activity will achieve two objectives:

-- To create a positive experience for the participant with scientists and the research topic (create fun) - 2.
-To increase interest for the participant in the research topic (create curiosity)
+- 1. to create a positive experience for the participant with scientists and the research topic (create fun) - 2. and to increase interest for the participant in the research topic (create curiosity).

-To use an analogy borrowed from religious evangelism, the purpose is to 'plant a seed' with the participant that might 'germinate' with future interactions with science, scientists, or relevant practitioners in the future.
+To use an analogy borrowed from religious evangelism, the purpose is to "plant a seed" with the participant that might "germinate" with future interactions with science, scientists, or relevant practitioners in the future.
 Whether the positive interaction does in fact plant this seed is a matter of trust and something exhibitors will never be able to view come to light.